-UW: The seasons are important and I like to transform organic, natural forms into both free and applied floral designs.
+Ursula: The seasons are important and I like to transform organic, natural forms into both free and applied floral designs.
 But even with applied floristry, I like to avoid dogmas and questions about right and wrong.
 I am inspired by the forms, textures and colours of flowers and foliage and the landscapes they grow in, as well as architecture, crafts and art of all kinds.

 Braiding grass in a Wild Field by Ursula Wegener

-TH: An unconventional mix of art, industrial design and the deepest respect and appreciation for nature.
+Tino: An unconventional mix of art, industrial design and the deepest respect and appreciation for nature.
 I love to work with all floral materials, but one of my favourites is Cornus, it is an all-round talent!
 And I also love to work with unconventional materials such as rice paper, nori paper or concrete.

 Table of Flowers by Tino Hoogterp

-BH: Very natural and always including a lot of flowers.
+Brigitte: Very natural and always including a lot of flowers.
 I love to combine contrasting colours, textures and, most importantly, movement.
 I don´t have a favourite flower or foliage or even season… everything is fantastic in its time.